systematic-magic/storage4pmc/issue_pack_store_rules.rst

     Package files target location here is the same as in :ref:`Corrected package upload<corrections_upload>`scenario.

-Issue package file should be uploaded to corresponding SFTP folder.
+Issue package file should be uploaded to corresponding SFTP folder. |br|
 Use the following location to store issue packages:

 /mnt/archive_mount/pmcarchive/[Journal]/[v#]/[jour-vol-issue]/[storage-date] |br|